If you snore and wonder if you have sleep apnea, you’ve got to do something about it.

 Snoring solutions and controlling sleep apnea

-“Like so much else that we do at Pritikin, taking care of sleep apnea means that you’re not only living longer, you’re living better each and every day,” concludes Dr. Scheib.
+Taking care of sleep apnea means that you’re not only living longer, you’re living better each and every day.

 * Punjabi NM, Caffo BS, Goodwin JL, Gottlieb DJ, Newman AB, et al. Sleep-Disordered Breathing and Mortality: A Prospective Cohort Study.
 PLoS Med, August: 2009; 6(8): e1000132. doi:10.1371/journal.pmed.1000132